 European countries can be affected by the significant fiscal and monetary controls that the European Economic and Monetary Union ("EMU") imposes for membership.
-Europe's economies are diverse, its governments are decentralized, and its cultures vary widely.
-Several European Union ("EU") countries, including Greece, Ireland, Italy, Spain and Portugal, have faced budget issues, some of which may have negative long-term effects for the economies of those countries and other EU countries.
+Europe's economics are diverse, its governments are decentralized, and its cultures vary widely.
+Several European Union ("EU") countries, including Greece, Ireland, Italy, Spain and Portugal, have faced budget issues, some of which may have negative long-term effects for the economics of those countries and other EU countries.
 There is continued concern about national-level support for the euro and the accompanying coordination of fiscal and wage policy among EMU member countries.
 Member countries are required to maintain tight control over inflation, public debt, and budget deficit to qualify for membership in the EMU.
 These requirements can severely limit the ability of EMU member countries to implement monetary policy to address regional economic conditions.

-In June 2016, the United Kingdom ("UK") approved a referendum to leave the EU.
+In June 2016, the United Kingdom (the "UK") approved a referendum to leave the EU.
 The withdrawal, known colloquially as "Brexit", was agreed to and ratified by the UK Parliament, and the UK left the EU on January 31, 2020.
 It began an 11-month transition period in which to negotiate a new trading relationship for goods and services that ended on December 31, 2020.
-The UK and EU reached an agreement, effective January 1, 2021, on the terms of their future trading relationship, which principally relates to the trading of goods.
+The UK and EU signed the Trade and Cooperation Agreement ("TCA") on December 30, 2020, which was applied provisionally as of January 1, 2021 and entered into force on May 1, 2021.
+The TCA is an agreement on the terms governing certain aspects of the relationship between the EU and the UK following the end of the transition period.
 Further discussions are to be held between the UK and the EU in relation to matters not covered by the trade agreement, such as financial services.
 Brexit may have significant political and financial consequences for the Eurozone markets, including greater volatility in the global stock markets and illiquidity, fluctuations in currency and exchange rates, and an increased likelihood of a recession in the UK.
-At this time, the impact of Brexit cannot be predicted, however, market disruption in the EU and globally may have a negative effect on the value of a Fund's investments.
+At this time, the impact of Brexit cannot be predicted, however, market disruption in the EU and globally may have a negative effect on the value of the Funds' investments.
 Additionally, the risks related to Brexit could be more pronounced if one or more additional EU member states seek to leave the EU.